While preparing this post, I stumbled upon something interesting that I'd like to share.

 However, it reminds me of the Mark Twain quote, "There are three kinds of lies: lies, damned lies, and statistics".

-The reason why the dividend payers outperform in this chart is that most S&P500 companies that don't pay dividends, are unprofitable companies, that can't afford to pay a dividend.
-So the statistics used to formulate the chart is skewed to suit the investment firm producing the chart in order to sell the virtues of income generating investments.
+The reason why the dividend payers outperform in this chart is that most S&P500 companies that don't pay dividends, are unprofitable companies that can't afford to pay a dividend.
+So the statistics used to formulate the chart are skewed to suit the investment firm producing the chart in order to sell the virtues of income generating investments.
 It is all a matter of incentives!

 A proper analysis, as set out in the post above, is to look at all the companies which have consistently compounded at the highest rates of growth for an extended period and discover that the key ingredient that they all have in common is the retention and reinvestment of earnings instead of slowing growth by parting with valuable corporate capital in the form of dividends.